 A good practice before starting on the trip would be to bleed the brakes to ensure that they are working at their best.
 Driving in hilly regions means continuous use of brakes and you got to make sure that they are working to their best.

 Get the brake pads/shoes checked and changed if needed.
 If the remaining life of brake pads is under 10,000 kilometers, then it is best to replace them.

 Also, get the brake oil level checked before you set out.
 The condition of the brakes will be one of the most important parts of how to prepare your car for Ladakh.
 You do not want them failing you as you drive down a hill.

 Check bearings for any replacements and get greasing done as well for all the wheels.

 Replace the existing belts with new ones if they are over 3 years or 50,000 kilometers old.
-Also check pulley bearings and replace if necessary.
+Also, check pulley bearings and replace them if necessary.